vedantg10/vedantg10/README.md

 ### Hello World 👋 It's Vedant Gupta

 <br/>
-I'm a passionate and versatile software engineer currently pursuing a master of science degree in Computer Software Engineering at the University of Calgary.
+I'm a passionate and versatile software engineer currently pursuing an MSc in Computer Software Engineering.
+Under the guidance of Dr. Rushi Vyas, I'm working on an exciting project titled "Respiration Rates and Cough Detection using Machine Learning with Wearable Capacitive Touchpads in Smartphones."
+My research focuses on developing and deploying machine learning models to analyze data from capacitive touchpads, achieving up to 95% diagnostic accuracy in detecting respiration rates and coughs.
+This project allows me to blend my full-stack development skills with machine learning techniques to create innovative and effective solutions.
 With over 3.5 years of hands-on experience in Full Stack Development, I specialize in JavaScript, Python, and Linux.
-My journey in software development has exposed me to a diverse range of technologies, including ReactJS, Angular, NodeJS, MongoDB, GIT, JIRA, AWS, and more.

 As a lifelong learner, I thrive on exploring novel approaches to software development and am eager to contribute to impactful projects that push the boundaries of innovation.

+Beyond my technical expertise, I enjoy playing sports, meeting new people, and exploring new places.
+If you're looking for a skilled professional with a proven track record, let's connect.
+I'm always open to discussing new projects or the latest tech trends.

+Feel free to reach me at vedant.gupta1@ucalgary.ca.

 ## 💬 Social:
 <a href="https://www.linkedin.com/in/vedant-g/" target="_blank" ><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"></a>